 If the client and planner are using Sharp’s thinking then this audience would be wide, but a certain amount of the propagation would be wasted – for instance outside targeted geographies.

 From the perspective of communications agencies I can understand the obsession with engagement being part of their DNA.
 Micro influencers are an extension of this, as macro-influencers value is increasingly out of whack with their marketing benefits.
 These businesses are in the offline world are engagement agencies; whether its politicians, regulators, fashion stylists, movie set designers, editors, journalists, TV producers or DJs.

 The most obvious reason is that more popular ‘macro-influencers’ are well informed about their commercial value which has been driven up to a point where they look expensive in terms of cost, even if you charitably look at it on a ‘per follower’ basis.

-On the supply side of the equation influencer representation benefit from having more ‘inventory’ that can be sold at various price points to marketers.
+On the supply side of the equation, influencer representation benefit from having more ‘inventory’ that can be sold at various price points to marketers.
 So in some respects micro influencers fulfil a market supply need.

 Challenges in influencer marketing